 Combining the above 'x,y' results:

-V, M & θ should be combined using Pythagoras' theorum σ & τ should be combined using one of the recognised methods; e.g. Mohr's or Von-Mises, St Vennant, etc.
+The resultant forces, moments, slopes and stresses in the 'x' and 'y' directions may be combined in any way you like, but they are normally combined thus: V, M & θ should be combined using Pythagoras' theorem σ & τ should be combined using one of the recognised methods; e.g. Mohr's or Von-Mises, St Vennant, etc.

 Plot-data can be listed or excluded as required by the user.
 When it is included in the output data, it will remain as such until it is excluded by the user.
-When included, it will appear in the Data List window below the normal output data (Fig 3).
-This listing will appear in six groups:
+When included, it will appear in the Data List window below the normal output data (Fig 4).
+This listing will appear in four groups:

-Performance due to pressure loading in the x-direction at 'x,y'
+Performance due to pressure loading along the strip in the x-direction at 'y'

-Performance due to pressure loading in the y-direction at 'x,y'
+Performance due to pressure loading along the strip in the y-direction at 'x'

-Performance due to concentrated force in the x-direction at 'x,y'
+Performance due to concentrated force along the strip in the x-direction at 'y'

-Performance due to concentrated force in the y-direction at 'x,y'
+Performance due to concentrated force along the strip in the y-direction at 'x'

 The properties listed for each group are as follows: